wmo-im/wis2box-training/documentation/docs/practical-sessions/data-conversion-tools.md

 - **csv2bufr**: https://github.com/World-Meteorological-Organization/csv2bufr
 - **synop2bufr**: https://github.com/World-Meteorological-Organization/synop2bufr

-These modules can be used standalone or as part of the wis2box-stack.
+These modules can be used standalone or as part of the wis2box stack.
 The modules are used to convert CSV and FM-12 SYNOP data to BUFR format.
 The modules are installed in the wis2box-api container and can be used from the command line.

 ## Preparation

 !!! warning "Prerequisites"

-    - Ensure that your wis2box has been configured and started.
+    - Ensure that your wis2box has been configured and started
-    - Ensure you have set up a dataset and configured at least one station in your wis2box.
+    - Ensure you have set up a dataset and configured at least one station in your wis2box
-    - Connect to the MQTT broker of your wis2box instance using MQTT Explorer.
+    - Connect to the MQTT broker of your wis2box instance using MQTT Explorer
-    - Open the wis2box web application (`http://<your-host-name>/wis2box-webapp`) and ensure you are logged in.
+    - Open the wis2box web application (`http://<your-host-name>/wis2box-webapp`) and ensure you are logged in
-    - Open the Grafana dashboard for your instance by going to `http://YOUR-HOST:3000`.
+    - Open the Grafana dashboard for your instance by going to `http://YOUR-HOST:3000`

 To use the BUFR command-line tools, you will need to be logged in to the wis2box-api container.
 Unless specified otherwise, all commands should be run on this container.
 You will also need to have MQTT Explorer open and connected to your broker.